 Serving a Tenant with an Eviction Notice

-It is necessary for the landlord to provide their tenant with notice prior to initiating the actual eviction process.
+It is necessary for landlords to provide their tenant with written notice prior to initiating the actual eviction process.
 The type of notice is determined by the reason for the termination.

 There are four types of eviction notices given in California:

-• 3 days’ notice to pay rent owed or vacate the premises
+3 days’ notice to pay rent owed or vacate the property

 Tenant Eviction Defences in California